Logo

 Obtaining Information through Discovery

-What Is the Discovery Phase of a Personal Injury Case?Parties in a personal injury lawsuit will typically have 30 days to respond to a request during discovery.
+What Is the Discovery Phase of a Personal Injury Case?Parties in a personal injury lawsuit typically have 30 days to respond to a request during discovery.
 The most common methods for obtaining information include the following:

 Contact Us for Help